The Aeolian islands (Isole Eolie in Italian) are a group of 7 islands on the northeastern coast of Sicily in the Tyrrhenian Sea.

 Imagine approaching the island of Filicudi by boat for the first time.
 I wonder if Odysseus ever made it out this far.

-This is the most isolated island in the Aeolian island group.
+Alicudi is the most isolated island in the Aeolian island group.

 Saracen pirates once used Alicudi as a hideout.
-There are very few accomodation options available here.
+Minimal accommodation exists on the island.
 That said, a few of the residents and property owners do rent out their homes as summer retreats.

 How to get to the Aeolian Islands?